cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 - The performance are equivalent to a hand made Xml Linq version
 - The estimation part is quicker because it require less xml linq plumbing
 - Quick fix is possible due to the move from unit test feedback to design time and compiler feedback
-- There was more test around the domain of our partner and not only on the serialization/deserialization part
+- There was more tests around the domain of our partner and not only on the serialization/deserialization part
 - I have replaced my linqpad + fiddler by fsharp script
-- When the breaking changes are too high, we completelty rewrite the adapter by using fsharp and see that the LOC has half
+- When the breaking changes are too high, we completely rewrite the adapter by using fsharp and see that the LOC has really decreased (near 40%)
 - The proof of concept code could be reused (better than extract linqpad code and import to existing + code after unit test)
 - The language ML syntax provide a better way to avoid NRE (Null Reference Exception) when you only deal with fsharp.
 There is Option.ofObj adapters when object came from csharp.
-- Since we have made our adaptation of the interval valued adaptation in full fsharp [Outatime](https://github.com/cboudereau/Outatime)
+- We have started another experience and made our adaptation of the interval valued in full fsharp [Outatime](https://github.com/cboudereau/Outatime)